CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Make sure that your CSC project always includes only those persons who are allowed to work with all the data of the project.
 All the members belonging to a CSC project can access all the VMs that this propject has in SD Desktop.
 Project manager, not CSC, is reponsible for keeping the list of project members up to date.

-Currently, it is possible to **launch 3 virtual Desktops (or computing environment) for each CSC project**.
-Each CSC project has its private Desktop, and **each Desktop is isolated from other CSC projects or CSC accounts unless you authorize it**.
+!!!
+Note
    SD Connect and SD Desktop have not yet been security audited.
 Because of that, users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by Findata.